 To try to cope with all the variables, there are a number of different methods to scheduling projects, and each focuses on a specific variable.
 So what is the best way to schedule construction projects to make the most of all the resources on the project and keep everyone working efficiently?

 The following are some of the most common project scheduling methods.

 Critical Path Method

-Critical path is taught to project managers as a basic way to understand how all the bits of the work come together.
-It uses a diagram to demonstrate the interdependence between elements of a project, with the critical path tasks representing the activities required to finish the project.
+Critical path is taught to construction managers as a basic way to understand how all the bits of the work come together.
+It uses a diagram to demonstrate the interdependence between elements of a project, with the critical path tasks representing the activities required to finish the construction project.